pingcap/docs/password-management.md

 Automatic password expiration is based on the **password age** and the **password lifetime**.

 - Password age: the time interval from the last password change date to the current date.
 The time of the last password change is recorded in the `mysql.user` system table.
-- Password lifetime: the number of days the password is allowed to live without being changed.
+- Password lifetime: the number of days the password can be used to log in to TiDB.

 If a password is used for a longer period than it is allowed to live, the server automatically marks the password as expired.